BefuddledLabs/OpenSyncDance/README.md

 # Open Sync Dance

 > [!WARNING]
-> This package is under heavy development.
+> This package is under *"""heavy"""* development.
 Things may break!
 Use at your own risk.

 Open Sync Dance is a utility and Unity prefab to have player-synchronized dances in VRChat [like in this video](https://www.youtube.com/watch?v=I_MiNH-j1dw).